mundorum-lab/datasci/modules/data/README.md

 > Our module's responsibility is to gather raw data from files and APIs and transform it into useful data for the other components to use.
 Essentially, we take raw data and convert it into a JSON format, which is then inserted into the data bus.

 # Team
+* `Gustavo Araújo Morais`
+  * `Responsible for architecting and developing the file typing component to type JSON data`
 * `Leonardo Livrare Martins`
   * `Responsible for architecting and developing the file input component to transform into JSON.`
 * `<complete member name>`